 - .5 oz demerara simple syrup

 Shake and strain said ingredients into a rocks glass over ice.
 Whip your heavy cream and float it on top of your drink before garnishing with espresso beans.

-For more on drinks, make sure you give him a follow on instagram, and check out the following posts for more: The Best To-Go Cocktails in the DMV Area, How-to Make the Perfect Old-Fashioned, and How-to Make a Classic Daiquiri from Scratch.
+For more on drinks, make sure you give him a follow on instagram, and check out the following posts for more: The Best To-Go Cocktails in the DMV Area, and How-to Make the Perfect Old-Fashioned.